devconzm/devconzm/README.md

 # Devconzm

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

-> This repo for the zambia developer conference website
+> This repo is for the zambia developer conference website

 more details about the conference can be found [here](http://devcon.co.zm)